sangyoon-L/Deep-learning-generated-Xe-DECT-ventilation-images/README.md

 ## Deep-learning-generated-Xe-DECT-ventilation-images

-This repository is an implementation of "Generating Ventilation Images from Virtual Non-Contrast Xenon-Enhanced Dual-Energy CT using Multitasking Conditional Generative Adversarial Networks."
+This repository is the record of codes used in "Generating Ventilation Images from Virtual Non-Contrast Xenon-Enhanced Dual-Energy CT using Multitasking Conditional Generative Adversarial Networks."

 ## Requirements
 - tensorflow 1.13.1